 EE – Electrical Engineering

-ERC – or the Educational Resource Center is located right next to the student center.
+ERC – the Educational Resources Center is located right next to the Student Center.
 It’s a great space to get some studying done with open and private spaces for student use.
 This is also the home for the Student Health and Counseling Center (SHAC), The Student Success Center, Clarkson Ignite, and the Campus Safety office.
-The ERC is houses the Clarkson Library and it’s historical Archives as well.
+The ERC houses the Clarkson Library and its historical Archives as well.

-FYS – First Year Seminar, a required class of all students during their first year at Clarkson.
+FYS – First Year Seminar, a required class for all students during their first year at Clarkson.

-HA – House Advisors are staff members who live on the Clarkson School/Honors residence halls
+HA – House Advisors are staff members who live in the Clarkson School/Honors residence halls.

 HEOP – The Higher Education Opportunity Program is focused on providing access and opportunity to eligible students to give assistance in obtaining a college degree.